TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 rates apply)

-Use the information mentioned in the installation preparation instructions overview article for your SCALE installation type (Enterprise, non-Enterprise, or home use) to configure your network, SMTP, or directory service settings.
+Use the information mentioned in the installation preparation instructions article for your SCALE installation type (Enterprise, non-Enterprise, or home use) to configure your network, SMTP, or directory service settings.

 Starting with SCALE Bluefin 22.12.0, root account logins are deprecated for security hardening and to comply with Federal Information Processing Standards (FIPS).
 All TrueNAS users should create a local administrator account with all required permissions and begin using it to access TrueNAS.
 When the root user password is disabled, only an administrative user account can log in to the TrueNAS web interface.